Karaoke Files

 ass ass

-The series, as all other elements, are tags.
-Tags have their own data files, that contain region variations and aliases.
+The series, like all other elements, are tags.
+Tags have their own data files, which contain region variations and aliases.

-You will have either checkboxes, all you have to do then is check the correct ones, or a field with autocomplete that will let you create tags if it doesn’t exist.
+You will have either checkboxes, all you have to do then is check the correct ones, or a field with autocomplete that will let you create tags if they don’t already exist.

-If you need to create tags, you can, after the karaoke creation, edit tags to add additional information.
+If you need to create tags, you can edit these tags after the song creation to add additional information.

 Media file